philipphager/disclosure-android-app/README.md

 ![Demo GIF](disclosure-demo.gif)

+The video is cut, analysis time is usually around 15-60 seconds per app.

 ## Disclaimer
 **The Disclosure app operates completely on the device.
 No detected libraries or any other data is synced or tracked online.
 Every thing is local and can be